jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 * Slides at <https://github.com/jj1bdx/euc2016-erlang-prng/>

-^ (Talk briefly) I'd like to thank Dan Gudmundsson for his contribution to the rand module overall development, Sebastiano Vigna for kindly testing and providing the Xorshift116+ algorithm for Erlang BEAM, and Erlang Solutions for giving me many chances of talking about this topic.
+^ I'd like to thank Dan Gudmundsson for his contribution to the rand module overall development and as a rigorous Erlang code optimizer, Sebastiano Vigna for kindly testing and providing the Xorshift116+ algorithm for Erlang BEAM which actually was requested by Dan, and Erlang Solutions for giving me many chances of talking about this topic.
+Without those people, the rand module would have never come into being.

 ---